-The Abstract is narrative in style and should not include any subheadings or cited references.
+The Abstract is narrative in style (up to 250 words) and should not include any subheadings or cited references.
 Abstracts should be double-spaced and placed on a separate page following the title page, without author information.

 Implications for Behavioral Health